Marie Saxon

-Marie Saxon (1904 - November 12, 1941) was an American actress in vaudeville and theatre, who briefly appeared in film.
+Marie Saxon (1904 – November 12, 1941) was an American actress in vaudeville and theatre, who briefly appeared in film.

+Biography

 Pauline Marie Landry was born in Lawrence, Massachusetts.
 Her family were entertainers; her mother was vaudeville comedienne Pauline Saxon and her father, Daniel Landry, was a theatre manager.

 Saxon embarked upon a career in musical theatre at 15.
 She performed in vaudeville, teaming with her mother in an act billed as the Saxon Sisters, before acting in stage musicals.
-She performed in Broadway musicals including My Girl (1924), The Ramblers (1926), Ups-A-Daisy (1928), Battling Butter (1923), and Merry, Merry (1925).
+She performed in Broadway musicals including My Girl (1924), The Ramblers (1926), Ups-A-Daisy (1928), Battling Buttler (1923), and Merry, Merry (1925).
 She was both a stage and film actress.

-Saxon's films included Broadway Hoofer (1930).
+Saxon's films included The Broadway Hoofer (1929).

 Saxon married Sidne Silverman, the publisher of Variety, an entertainment publication founded by his father, Sime Silverman, on May 31, 1924.
 They had a son, Syd Silverman, and they resided in Harrison, New York.
 Saxon died in Harrison on November 12, 1941, at age 37.